CultureAsData-UIUC/is310-fall-2024-group-5/group_project_dataset/README.md

 Whiff % = % of a player's swings that completely miss the ball.
 High % indicates a swing-and-miss issue or an aggressive batting approach.
 Swing % = The % of pitches a player swings at.
 Shows their level of aggressiveness at the plate.

 All of these stats can be used to see how well a certain player is performing and what his strengths and weaknesses are.
 This can allow for people to make educated bets when sports betting.
+We made sure to include statistics from the new Statcast tool, which uses high-fidelity sensors to make accurate measurements regarding ball speed, batting angles, and many other quantifications.
+We plan to use these modern statistics in conjunction with older, historic baseball statistics to identify changes over time.

 ### Responsibility & Contribution
-- Yosef: Coding part
+- Yosef: Collecting data, coding
 - Nick: Writing
+- Ethan: Editing / Writing - Would have had him commit it but he is having issues to commit things to the group github.